 My Zelos adventure has introduced me to so many interesting people and it never ceases to amaze me how far our Greek delicacies can travel.
-A couple of weeks ago, a fellow food blogger, Dina from The Perks of Being Us in Little Rock, posted her own cocktail concoction using Citrus Scent of Memory's unique tangerine spread and I just had to learn more.
+A couple of weeks ago, a fellow food blogger, Dina from The Perks of Being Us in Little Rock, posted her own cocktail concoction using Citrus Scent of Memory's unique tangerine marmalade and I just had to learn more.
 Here's an excerpt of our chat and her recipe below:

 M: First of all, how did you come up with such a delicious-sounding cocktail?!

 D: Well, for year's I have crafted drinks using the method of sweet + sour + vodka or gin.
-When I got the Citrus Chian Tangerine Spread, I could not WAIT to mix up a cocktail!
+When I got the Citrus Chian Tangerine Marmalade, I could not WAIT to mix up a cocktail!

 M: Your pictures are gorgeous - tell us a bit about your inspiration, how did your visual style evolve over the time you’ve been doing this?